openpreserve/plato/README.md

 * Has unit tests (that covers at least 80% of the code)
 * Has documentation (at least 80% of public API)
 * Agrees to contributor license agreement, certifying that any contributed code is original work and that the copyright is turned over to the project

+## Features and roadmap

+### Version 4.4

+* Policy aware
+* Reads content profiles
+* Integration of myExperiment
+* Connects to repositories via open APIs (Data Connector API and Plan Management API)
+* Read only view for public plans
+* Deploy of executable Preservation Action Plan

+### Roadmap

+* Improved template creation for Executable Plan (based on used migration and quality assurance components)
+* Smarter triggers for monitoring
+* Implementation of Notification API to recieve planning requests
+* Policy-based improvements to increase efficiency
+* Implementation of Reassessment API